CleverTap/clevertap-ios-sdk/docs/SystemInAppFunctions.md

 # System In-App Functions
-CleverTap iOS SDK 7.2.0+ supports a set of built-in in-app functions.
-They can be assigned to in-app notification button actions or can be used as stand-alone campaigns.
-To learn more about them see the CleverTap documentation.
+The CleverTap iOS SDK (v7.2.0 and above) supports a set of built-in system in-app functions.
+These can be triggered either via in-app notification button actions or launched as stand-alone campaigns.
+For more details, refer to the [CleverTap Documentation](https://developer.clevertap.com/docs/)

 ## Open URL
 This function will open url or deeplink for `iOS` URL configured through the CleverTap Dashboard while selecting function as stand-alone in-app template. `Notification Viewed` event is raised for valid URL.